booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

         ~# sudo cp exercises/B2/apache_conf.d/exercise-B2.conf /etc/apache2/sites-available
         ~# sudo vim /etc/apache2/sites-available/exercise-B2.conf
         ```
-     At `DocumentRoot` you give the full path of your `exercises/A4/htdocs` directory
-     (make sure the runtime user of your Apache is allowed to read this directory)
-     `SSLCertificateFile` and `SSLCertificateKeyFile` refrence the full path of the `server.crt` and `server.key` file you created in exercise A.3.
-     `SSLCACertificateFile` gets the full path of your CA certificate `ca/cacert.pem` also created in exercise A.3.

    * Enable the config now and reload your Apache.
       * in our Vagrant setup as well as in other CentOS / RedHat Enterprise setups this is